 The court can divide property regardless of whose name is on the asset, title, source of income, etc. Shorter marriages may result in both parties being returned to their economic situation before the marriage.
 In longer marriages, couples have had the chance to obtain more assets and property, and the court will want to divided property and assets to allow both parties to attempt to live at the same standard of marriage after divorce.

-All couples during a divorce shall hire an attorney to decipher a proper property settlement.
+All couples during a divorce should hire a Provo divorce and family attorney to decipher a proper property settlement.
 You do not want to give more of your marital estate away if you do not have to.
 Hiring an attorney will help ensure that you are satisfied with your allotment of assets and may help you avoid conflict regarding assets in the future.
 If this is your situation, the experienced attorneys at CoilLaw are happy to assist you in helping you with your case.
 Please call 801-884-3775 today to set up a consultation.